 Whether you opt to start gardening or just choose to lie in the grass, spending time in nature tends to have positive health benefits your whole body will love.

-Working up a sweat during your workout doesn’t seem like it would be good for your skin.
-In fact, most of us rush to wash the sweat off our skin ASAP.
+Working up a sweat during your workout doesn’t seem like it would be good for your skin. - especially since sweat can make eczema itchier.
 However, while the perspiration sits on the skin, it helps build up the skin microbiome, because sweat contains the antimicrobial peptide dermcidin that helps protect your body from harmful germs.
-Now, we’re not saying you shouldn’t rinse off after sweating… because you should!
+Now, we’re not saying you shouldn’t rinse off after sweating…because you should!
 But just know that breaking a sweat not only has mental, physical, and emotional health benefits, it may also be strengthening for your skin flora.